JovelLabay/library/README.md

-# Getting Started with Create React App
+# Getting Started with frontend and backend

+Follow the instructions and run the command for it to run locally.

+## BACKEND

+run this...

+## FRONTEND

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).